|For a long time I dreamed of visiting Kyrgyzstan - this

 Szabolcs, Zsofia.
 Germany.
 September, 2016.

-not leave us indifferent.
-Its land is rich in its historical, cultural and
+could not leave us indifferent.
+Its land is rich in its historical, cultural

-natural attractions.
-Mountains of all shades, mysterious Issyk-Kul lake,
+and natural attractions.
+Mountains of all shades, mysterious Issyk-Kul

-medieval fortresses, mountain waterfalls with clean water, herds of horses
+lake, medieval fortresses, mountain waterfalls with clean water, herds

 They love Russians here, respect USSR and cherish national traditions.
 We were fortunate to have met wonderful people, our guides Anatoly and Yuri, who let us discover this beauty and who organised our leisurely activities.
 We entrusted ourselves with their experience and knowledge, and therefore we plunged into adventure where each new day overwhelmed us with emotions.